 Arroyo Seco AVA, Monterey County, CA

-Serve with seared scallops sautéed in citrus butter and tarragon, sushi, or as an aperitif with warm toasts and goat cheese.
+Serve with seared scallops sautéed in citrus butter, halibut with lime and tarragon, sushi, or as an aperitif with warm toasts and goat cheese.

-The grapes for the J. Lohr Estates Flume Crossing Sauvignon Blanc are grown in the well-drained, sandy, cobblestone soils deposited by the Arroyo Seco River.
+The grapes for our Sauvignon Blanc are grown in the welldrained, sandy, cobblestone soils deposited by the Arroyo Seco River.
 These rugged soils keep yields in check and produce fruit with varietal intensity, minerality and exceptional weight.
-The long cool growing season of the Arroyo Seco appellation ensures that the fleeting, exotic fruit flavors of Sauvignon Blanc are retained along with vibrant natural acidity.
+The long, cool growing season of the Arroyo Seco appellation ensures that the fleeting, exotic fruit flavors of Sauvignon Blanc are retained along with vibrant natural acidity.
 The Flume Crossing Sauvignon Blanc is created to be an expression of pure varietal character, influenced only by its terroir and gently guided by minimal farming and winemaking practices.